mmbman/Katagiri/1979-11-17-BlueCliffRecordCase1Lecture1.md

 <a name="0"></a>
-# Blue Cliff Record Case 1: The Highest Meaning of the Holy Truths, Lecture 1
+# Blue Cliff Record Case 1: The Highest Meaning of the Holy Truths – Lecture 1
 ## November 17, 1979 Dharma Talk by Dainin Katagiri Roshi

 [Home](index.md)